JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 03.12.2022
 According to the feedback I got in the issue, the way I computed the glm and everything associated with it in the notebook was correct.
 Thus, I proceeded and started to prepare the GLM for all 5 runs.
 Still figuring how I have to go about it.

+## 04.12.2022
+I calculated another z map.
+This time, I fitted the whole glm on 5 different fMRI images and their respective design matrices.
+Im still not sure which way is right one.
+In my first approach I calculated the contrast for a given condition, repeated this for all 5 runs, meaning I got 5 different zmaps of five different runs.